Frequently asked questions about health insurance

 During the first 2.5 months of the COVID/American Rescue Plan enrollment window in 2021, another 264,088 people enrolled in plans through Florida’s exchange — well over double the normal pace of enrollment at that time of year.

-Ten insurers offer plans for 2021 in Florida’s individual market, all of which will offer plans in the exchange.
-This includes AvMed, which is joining the exchange for the first time (in past years, AvMed has offered plans outside the exchange).
+AvMed joined the exchange for the first time in 2021, after only offering plans outside the exchange prior to that.
 Insurer participation in Florida’s exchange also grew for 2020, with Bright Health joining the marketplace, and Cigna rejoining in some areas after exiting the exchange at the end of 2015.

 For 2021, Cigna expanded its coverage area again, adding Leon, Lake, Seminole, Orange, Osceola, Broward, Indian River, Martin, and St. Lucie counties to its Florida service area.